TREASURIES-Prices rise ahead of Bernanke speech

 Emily Flitter

-NEW YORK, Aug 26 The prices of U.S. Treasuries rose on Friday after the U.S. government said the economy grew much slower than previously thought in the second quarter, while investors awaited a speech by Federal Reserve Chairman Ben Bernanke.
+NEW YORK, Aug 26 The prices of U.S. Treasuries rose on Friday as investors awaited news on the government's revised reading of GDP for the second quarter, as well as a speech by Federal Reserve Chairman Ben Bernanke.

-Weaker business inventories and exports led the government to revise its second-quarter GDP estimate down to 1 percent from 1.3 percent.
-[ID:nCAT005501]

 The central bank chief's 10 a.m.
 (1400 GMT) address to a conference in Jackson Hole, Wyoming, has been the focal point for shifting expectations within the marketplace about whether the Fed will engage in more easing measures to stimulate the economy.